DAWZayas/ListUs/README.md

 #_ListUs_
-  _'The app that will organize your live.
+  'The app that will organize your live.
- -And not only yours'_
- +And not only yours.'_
+ And not only yours and not only yours.'

 + Manage groups.
 + Create events or lists for a given day, where you can add people or groups to carry on those events or lists.